falocas/workshops/content/english/java-basics/activity-6.md

 1. We declare all 5 fields as `private` in the class `Bird`.
 This ensures these data can only be accessed within this class.

 2. Let's identify the appropriate type for each field:
-- `species` should be a `String` that stores for exmaple: "duck", "swan", "owl".
+- `species` should be a `String` that stores for example: "duck", "swan", "owl".
 - `name` should be a `String` that stores for example: "Patrick".
 - `hobby` should be a `String` that stores for example: "play basketball".
 - `age` should be an `int` that stores for example: 25.